 Taking the ATV out of storage and correctly preparing it will assure many miles and hours of trouble-free riding.
+Arctic Cat recommends the following procedure to prepare the ATV.

 - 1. Clean the ATV thoroughly. - 2.
 Clean the engine.
 Remove the cloth from the muffler. - 3.
 Check all control cables for signs of wear or fraying.
 Replace if necessary. - 4.
 Change the engine/transmission oil and filter.